cakephp/authorization/docs/Middleware.md

 Configuration options are passed to the handler's `handle()` method as the last parameter.

-Handlers catch only those exceptions which extend `Authorization\Exception\Exception` class.
+Handlers catch only those exceptions which extend the `Authorization\Exception\Exception` class.